 I sometimes have a desperate appraiser call me asking, “How can I collect $5,000 (or much more) from a client?”
 My first question is: “How long has the bill been outstanding?”
 The appraiser generally answers “Over 6 months.”

 Because commercial appraisal billings are for much larger amounts than residential, appraisers can build up large accounts receivable balances quickly with only a few appraisals.
-Client screening, prepays, and CODs can help.
+Client screening prepays, and CODs can help.
 If not for a lender, always, always get a 50% deposit upfront with the remainder of the payment due before you deliver the appraisal or discuss the value.

 If you can’t collect, you’ve done a free appraisal.